Skip to content

 categoriesarray (optional)List of categories this limit applies to.
 Omitting this field will apply the limit to all categories.

-If you don’t set spending_limits, a default spending limit is applied to the newly created card in the amount of 500 USD per day.
-Contact Support to disable this behavior.
+• If you don’t set spending_limits, a default spending limit of 500 USD per day applies to the newly created card.

-In addition to the spending_limits configured on card, a default spending limit in the amount of 10000 USD is also applied to each authorization.
-This isn’t configurable.
-Contact Support to disable this behavior.
+• In addition to the card spending limits you configure, an unconfigurable default spending limit of 10000 USD also applies to each authorization.

 Spending aggregation is done on a best-effort basis.
 You might notice a delay of up to 30 seconds between spend occurrence and spend aggregation.

-A card’s spending limits apply across any cards it replaces (that is, its replacement_for card and that card’s replacement_for card, up the chain).
+A card’s spending limits apply across any cards it replaces (that is, its replacement_for card and that card’s replacement_for card, and so on).
 A cardholder’s spending limits apply across all of their cards.

 Each spending limit only applies to its own categories.
 Spending limits alone do not block categories and should be used with either allowed_categories or blocked_categories to restrict spending to specific business types.